 Eligibility Requirements include twelve criteria to which prospective program sponsors must respond.
 Specific evidence and factors to consider for each of the eligibility requirements will be listed on the Commission's Initial Institutional Approval website.
 Once submitted, an institution's responses to the twelve criteria are reviewed.
 Responses to criteria 1 through 9 will be reviewed by Commission staff who will then make a recommendation to the Commission.
 Staff will not make a recommendation to the Commission regarding criteria 10, 11 and 12 but will summarize the information provided by the institution for the Commission.
 The Commission will make a determination on all criteria and grant an institution one of the following: 1) Eligibility; 2) Eligibility with specific topics to be addressed in Stage III; 3) Resubmission with additional information, or 4) Deny eligibility.
-A determination of either 1) Eligibility or 2) Eligibility with specific topics to be addressed in Stage III; 3] Resubmission with additional information Approval process.
+A determination of either 1) Eligibility or 2) Eligibility with specific topics to be addressed in Stage III, allows an institution to move forward to Stage III of the Initial Institutional Approval process.